Digital Accessibility

 Accessibility is central to this commitment.
-National data show that 21% of undergraduates and 11% of postbaccalaureate students report having a disability—underscoring the importance of designing digital learning environments that provide equal access for all learners.
+National data show that 21% of undergraduates and 11% of postbaccalaureate students report having a disability, underscoring the importance of designing digital learning environments that provide equal access for all learners (National Center for Education Statistics, 2023).

 The Department of Justice has adopted the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA standards as the benchmark for accessible digital content.
-Pursuant to these regulations, all digital content must be in compliance by April 24, 2026.
-At Howard University, we follow these standards to ensure that all digital learning environments meet the highest levels of accessibility.
+In accordance with these regulations, all digital content (including documents, websites, course materials, and multimedia) must be in compliance by April 24, 2026.
+At Howard University, we align our practices with these standards to ensure that our digital learning environments are inclusive, functional, and accessible for all learners.

-This commitment is reinforced by federal laws such as the Rehabilitation Act—with Section 504 requiring equal access to education for individuals with disabilities and Section 508 mandating that all electronic and information technology be accessible.
-In addition, the Americans with Disabilities Act (ADA) extends these protections to ensure equitable access across educational settings.
+This commitment is reinforced by federal laws such as the Rehabilitation Act, with Section 504 requiring equal access to education for persons with disabilities and Section 508 mandating that all electronic and information technology be accessible.
+The Americans with Disabilities Act (ADA) extends these protections to ensure equitable access across educational settings.

-Together, these regulations guide our efforts to create digital learning environments that are not only compliant but also inclusive, user-friendly, and engaging for every student.
+Together, these laws and standards guide Howard University’s ongoing efforts to design and maintain digital learning environments that are not only compliant but also inclusive, user-friendly, and engaging for every student.

 Purpose